jmbradley/Lambda-Labs-Blog/src/pages/Week One/index.md

 ![Data Map](src/assets/Datamap.png "Mapping our data prior to db construction")

 This was quite helpful as we moved into the subsequent days.
 Particularly as Patrick and I built our migrations.
+As we began to wrap this task, I started working on re-arranging our endpoints into routes and models.
+We did decided to do this as a group such that we could design our project for scalability.
+As we enter the homestretch, we will need to be working across a variety of files.
+If something breaks (which it will) we wanted to have thought as much about containment as we could.
+Thus we elected to execute a model/route architecture.